+91-8800481100 neelam@ivfconceptions.com

 One of the important factors you’ll want to consider when reviewing potential egg donors is their history as egg donors.
 This can determine how likely you’ll be to get pregnant using one of their eggs.
 There are a few ways to assess this on the egg donor form.

 Look at if the donor has children of their own and, if so, how many.
 If it isn’t on their profile, ask the fertility clinic or egg donor agency you are working with if this donor’s eggs have resulted in any successful pregnancies.
 If they haven’t had any successful pregnancies, you may want to look at how long they’ve been a donor and double-check the tests on their eggs.
-As the ultimate goal of an IVF with an egg donor is to have a successful pregnancy, it is advised to choose an egg donor that has a good number of eggs, a good AMH level or fertility level, and has past proven pregnancy with donations or have kids of her own.

 7. Intelligence and Personality